Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

 \subsection{Average Path Length}

-According to Latora and Marchiori, the capacity and global efficiency of a network in transmitting information is directly related to the average of its minimum paths, being the most efficient networks, those which have the shortest paths \citep{latora2001efficient}.
+According to Latora and Marchiori, a network's capacity and global efficiency in transmitting information are directly related to the average of its minimum paths, the most efficient networks are those with the shortest paths \citep{latora2001efficient}.

-The experimental results demonstrate that the administration of the anesthetics led to a substantial increase in the average path length \citep{costa2007characterization} on the Theta, Alpha and Beta frequency bands (see Fig.4 ; Table 3).
-Such increase on the average path length strongly indicates that during general anesthesia, the global capacity of transmission of information between several cortical areas is substantially reduced.
+The experimental results demonstrate that the administration of the anesthetics led to a substantial increase in the average path length \citep{costa2007characterization} on the Theta, Alpha, and Beta frequency bands (see \hyperlink{FIGURE4}{$Figure \cdot 4$}; \hyperlink{TABLE3}{$Table \cdot 3$}).
+Such an increase in the average path length strongly indicates that the overall capacity for transmitting information between multiple cortical areas is significantly reduced during general anesthesia.